harsh10121/AzureBot/README.md

 - botMsg , Response as user text and AI response

 # Setup
-For setting up project NPM, Node.js, MongoDB, Express, Socket.io, React(using vite or create-react-app), dotEnv, Mongoose, react-router-dom, axios, socket.io-client, react-scroll-to-bottom and some for webCam and microphone has been used.
+For setting up project NPM, Node.js, MongoDB, Express, Socket.io, React(using vite or create-react-app), dotEnv, Mongoose, react-router-dom, axios, socket.io-client, react-scroll-to-bottom, Azure, WebRTC and some for webCam and microphone has been used.
 (Majorly will be installed using NPM).

 # User Guide
 - A Login section will be visible to users who will follow the production link of repository, which is build using react and deployed on vercel, and server is hosted on render so it can take some time to respond against your login request.